-Microsoft has announced that in the final version of Windows 8 there is no support for setting the operating system to boot straight to the Desktop and skip the new Start screen.
-There is no registry setting available, no group policy and most of the hacks that worked with the test versions of Windows 8 no longer work in the final version.
-Since many people want this feature in Windows 8, together with a very knowledgeable reader, we made some experiments to see if we could come up with a solution.
-And we did - we found two ways to make Windows 8 take you straight to the desktop after you log in.
-They work on the final version of Windows 8.
-We tested on a couple of computers and everything worked just fine.
+Microsoft did not provide any support for setting Windows 8 to boot straight to the Desktop and skip the new Start screen.
+There was no registry setting available, no group policy and most of the hacks that worked with the test versions of Windows 8 do not work in the final version.
+Since many people want this feature in Windows 8, Microsoft gave in and, in Windows 8.1 is can be done with just a few clicks.
+Here's how to set both Windows 8.1 and Windows 8, to boot to the Desktop.

-Previous Solutions Don’t Work or Have Side Effects
+Previous Solutions for Windows 8 Don't Work or Have Side Effects

 Many websites published several solutions for making Windows 8 take you straight to the desktop.
 One of the few that still works was shared by our friends from How-To Geek: How to Boot to the Desktop & Skip Metro in Windows 8.
 However, this solution has some side effects.